ptandon99/pipelinerepo/Exercise-01.md

 # Declarative Syntax Basics
 ## Setup the Workshop Environment
 If you haven't already follow the instructions in [Setup.md](Setup.md) before continuing with this exercise.
-The Setup lesson will provide the essentials necessary to complete the following Exercises.
+The Setup lesson will provide the essentials necessary to complete the exercises in this workshop.

 ## Setup to use Blue Ocean Pipeline Editor
+Once you have completed the Setup exercise you will have your own Jenkins Master for the following exercises.
+Ensure you are logged into the Jenkins cluster using the username/password you created during the Sign Up process.

 **Note**: You need to have a Github personal access token ([Github-Personal-Access-Token.md](Github-Personal-Access-Token.md)) before proceeding.